hitzhangjie/golang-debugger/doc/dwarf/die-desc-datatype.md

 ![img](assets/clip_image003.png)

-figure 3 depicts that type word is 16 bit signed number, while it takes up 4 bytes, in which only the first 2 upper bytes is used, leading the lower 2 bytes zero.
+figure 3 depicts that type word is 16 bit signed number, while it takes up 4 bytes, in which only the first 2 upper bytes is used, leaving the lower 2 bytes zero.

 ![img](assets/clip_image004.png)

-DW_TAG_base_type, this tag allows a number of base types to be described, including binary integer, packed integer, address, character, fixed number and floating number. floating number’s encoding format (such as IEEE-754) is determined by the hardware.
+DW_TAG_base_type, this tag allows a number of base types to be described, including binary integer, packed integer, address, character, fixed number and floating number.
+Floating number’s encoding format (such as IEEE-754) is determined by the hardware.

 #### 5.3.2.2 Type Composition